Menu

 Unit Boundaries

-When you purchase a condominium you are purchasing a particular unit as well as the rights to common areas.
-To know what you are purchasing it is very important to know what parts of a complex are considered part of each person's unit.
+When you purchase a condominium, you are purchasing a particular unit as well as the rights to common areas.
+To know what you are purchasing, it is very important to know what parts of a complex are considered part of each person's unit.
 What is included in each unit can vary greatly.
-Sometimes only the interior belongs to the unit owner, other times the unit will include the exterior as well and sometimes even the land the unit was built on.
-You will need this information to know what areas you are responsible to maintain, repair and insure.
+It may include:

 Condo Fees

 Condominiums can be self-managed by the owners or they can hire a property manager.
-If a condominium uses a property manager condo fees may be higher; on the other hand a condo that is self-managed places more responsibility on individual owners.
+If a condominium uses a property manager, condo fees may be higher.
+On the other hand, a condo that is self-managed places more responsibility on individual owners.

 Condo fees are in addition to other costs of ownership.
 Condo owners still pay their own property taxes and some insurance costs.
-Condo owners who borrow money for the purchase will have also mortgage payments.
+Condo owners who borrow money for the purchase will also have mortgage payments.

 Reserve Fund